• Free shipping on all orders

 Getting Stuck

 Grass seeds can become an issue if they get embedded in your dog’s coat.
 If they go unnoticed the pointy end can penetrate their skin leading to sore swellings and infection.
 Your pet may lick or bite at the source of irritation.
-Unfortunately they also have the ability to travel far from the site where they entered.
+Unfortunately, they also can travel far from the site where they entered.

 If the seed is caught early then it may simply be a case of pulling it out.
 However, if it is moved along a tract under the skin then an operation may be needed to find and remove it.